Parameterized Complexities of Dominating and Independent Set Reconfiguration: Introduction

 In this paper, we study the parameterized complexity of reconfiguration of independent sets, and of dominating sets, with the sizes of the sets as parameter.
 Interestingly, the complexity varies depending on the assumptions on the length of the reconfiguration sequence, which can be unbounded, given in binary, given in unary, or given as second parameter.
 One can study the reconfiguration problems for different reconfiguration rules; we will show equivalence regarding the complexity for several reconfiguration rules.

 \paragraph*{Independent Set Reconfiguration}

 In the {\sc Independent Set Reconfiguration} problem, we are given a graph and two independent sets $A$ and $B$, and wish to decide we can `reconfigure' $A$ to $B$ via a `valid' sequence of independent sets $A,I_1,\dots,I_{\ell-1},B$.
 Suppose that we represent the current independent set by placing a token on each vertex.
 We can move between two independent sets by moving a single token.
-We consider two well-studied rules for deciding how we can move the tokens. \begin{itemize} \item Token jumping (TJ): we can `jump' a single token to any vertex that does not yet contain a token. \item Token sliding (TS): we can `slide' a single token to an adjacent vertex that does not yet contain a token. \end{itemize} \textsc{Independent Set Reconfiguration} is PSPACE-complete for both rules \cite{Kaminski12PSPACE}, but their complexities may be different when restricting to specific graph classes.
-For example, \textsc{Independent Set Reconfiguration} is NP-complete on bipartite graphs under the token jumping rule, but remains PSPACE-complete under the token sliding rule \cite{Lokshtanov18bipartite}.
+We consider two well-studied rules for deciding how we can move the tokens. \begin{itemize} \item Token jumping (TJ): we can `jump' a single token to any vertex that does not yet contain a token. \item Token sliding (TS): we can `slide' a single token to an adjacent vertex that does not yet contain a token. \end{itemize} \textsc{Independent Set Reconfiguration} is PSPACE-complete for both rules \cite{IDHP11,HD05,Kaminski12PSPACE}, but their complexities may be different when restricting to specific graph classes.
+For example, \textsc{Independent Set Reconfiguration} is NP-complete on bipartite graphs under the token jumping rule, but remains PSPACE-complete under the token sliding rule \cite{Lokshtanov18bipartite}. $W[1]$-hardness for TJ when parameterized by the number of tokens was shown in \cite{IKOSUY20}.

 There is a third rule which has been widely studied, called the token addition-removal rule, but this rule is equivalent to the token jumping rule for our purposes (see e.g. \cite[Theorem 1]{Kaminski12PSPACE}).
 As further explained later, we show that the token jumping and the token sliding rule are also equivalent in some sense (which is much weaker but does allow us to control all the parameters that we care about).
 We will therefore not explicitly mention the specific rule under consideration below.